 - Discussing repair procedures with customers

-You will be in demand as an STI graduate.
-The field for Diesel Technicians is expected to grow 5% through 2028, with the best job prospects available to those who have a postsecondary degree, according to the Bureau of Labor.
+You will be in demand as an STC graduate.
+The field for Diesel Technicians is expected to grow 3% through 2029, with the best job prospects available to those who have a postsecondary degree, according to the Bureau of Labor.
 Take advantage of the job growth now!

 Job Placement Rate

-Southeast Tech's Diesel Technology program boasts a 100% job placement rate among its graduates.
+Southeast Tech's Diesel Technology: Trucking program boasts a 100% job placement rate among its 2022 graduates.*

 Build Dakota Eligible